tvick90/counterbalance-public-api-docs/docs/Getting-Started.md

 # Getting Started

-#### The **Counterbalance Core API** provides powerful, programmatic access to the Counterbalance platform and its feature-rich IT management toolset.
+The **Counterbalance Core API** provides powerful, programmatic access to the Counterbalance platform and powers its feature-rich IT management UI.

 Everything that is possible via the Counterbalance System Console and End-User Portal (and more) is powered by this API.

 This documentation walks through the API endpoints and their usage.

----

 ## Making Requests
 The API is crafted around REST and the REST architectural style to provide developers with a stateless and language ­agnostic interface.